mobasherswl/BasicVectorGraphicsEditor/README.md

 >----------------------- Ahmed Mobasher Khan -------------------------<
 >---------------------- mobasherswl@yahoo.com ------------------------<

-A sample project of "Graphics Editor".
+A sample project of "Graphics Editor" in Assembly language.

+This is project was developed during university time while studying Assembly language course.
+It's very basic in nature but at that time it was huge achievement for me. :)

 Features:
 	1. 640x480 mode